-A: For overhead, we give the first 250 feet at no cost, and everything in excess is figured at $4.00 per foot.
-For underground we give the first 100 feet at no cost, and in excess of that is $6.50 per foot, as well as a $650 transformer termination fee for underground services.
+A: In 2024, for overhead, we give the first 250 feet at no cost, and everything in excess is figured at $8.98 per foot.
+For underground we give the first 100 feet at no cost, and in excess of that is $17.06 per foot, as well as a $1,400 transformer termination fee for underground services.
 For both applications, depending on how it is metered, determines any additional requirements and fees.

 Q: How are underground and overhead installation costs figured?

 A: Periodically, an assessment is completed to figure actual construction costs for underground and overhead electrical services.
 They are broken down and reconfigured into a cost per circuit foot of line.
-Per board policy, full-time residences in our service area pay a non-refundable aid-to-construction payment equal to 75% of actual construction costs.
-Charges are assessed for overhead lines in excess of 250 feet and for underground in excess of 100 feet.
+Per board policy, full-time residences in our service area pay a non-refundable aid-to-construction payment equal to 75% of actual construction costs, and charges are assessed for overhead lines in excess of 250 feet and for underground in excess of 100 feet.

 Q: Why is underground more expensive than overhead?
 (See below)

-A: Underground service is not only more labor intensive and expensive to install, but we also incur higher maintenance costs associated with locating cable, repairing and maintaining.
+A: Underground line is not only more expensive and labor intensive to install, but we also incur higher maintenance costs associated with locating cable, repairing and maintaining.

 Q: What is the connect fee?

 A: The connect fee is a non-refundable fee for the requested, to-be connected new service in the amount of $50.00.